ddimaria/wmcp/wmcp-361/README.md

 Entities that issue bonds:
 * Government: governments and municipalities issue bonds to pay for projects.
 US Dept of Treasury bonds are called **treasuries**.  **T-Bills** (or Treasury Bills) mature in 1 year or less.  **Treasury Notes** last 1 - 10 years and **Treasury Bonds** last 10 years or more.
-* Corporate: corporations issue bonds, the quality of the bonds vary per corporation.  **Short-term corporate bonds** mature within 5 years, **intermediat-term bonds** mature between 5 - 10 years.  **Long-term** bonds mature in 10 or more years.
+* Corporate: corporations issue bonds, the quality of the bonds vary per corporation.  **Short-term corporate bonds** mature within 5 years, **intermediate-term bonds** mature between 5 - 10 years.  **Long-term** bonds mature in 10 or more years.

 In the marketplace, a bond value will rise if newer bonds are offered at a lower coupon rate (aka **yield**), and decrease in value if subsequent bonds pay at a higher rate.